-The Corporation has entered into collateral security contracts whereby it guarantees a prescribed amount to its customers, at the request of regulatory agencies, for the performance of the obligations included in mandates by its customers during the term of the licences granted to the Corporation for its travel agent and wholesaler operations in the Province of Québec.
+The Corporation has entered into collateral security contracts whereby it guarantees a prescribed amount to its customers, as required by regulatory agencies, for the performance of the obligations included in mandates of its customers during the term of the licences granted to the Corporation for its travel agent and wholesaler operations in the Province of Québec.
 These agreements typically cover a one-year period and are renewable annually.
-As at January 31, 2023, the total amount of these guarantees unsecured by deposits totalled \$458.
+As at April 30, 2023, the total amount of these guarantees unsecured by deposits totalled \$466.
 Historically, the Corporation has not made any significant payments under such agreements.
-As at January 31, 2023, no amounts had been accrued with respect to the above-mentioned agreements.
+As at April 30, 2023, no amounts had been accrued with respect to the above-mentioned agreements.